Racing 'Behind Closed Doors'

 Step3: Complete the health screening questionnaire prior to attending the racecourse – section 7 of the Owners Protocols

-Step4: All owners attending must have pre-registered the two individuals who will attend the racecourse, please log into PASS https://www.rcapass.com/
+Step4: All owners attending must have pre-registered the four individuals who will attend the racecourse, please log into PASS https://www.rcapass.com/

 Q. How do I register that I will be attending on raceday?